zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 The reason I built this, as mentioned in the introduction, to complement the log testing capability of Wazuh, and Event Logs were an edge case.
 A very big one.
 You can now replay known attacks, and see the detection capabilities of your ruleset.

 Let's give it a shot with amazing [EVTX-ATTACK-SAMPLES](https://github.com/sbousseaden/EVTX-ATTACK-SAMPLES) repository by [Samir Bousseaden](https://x.com/sbousseaden).
+I will use the same steps above, but with a better input.

 <img src="/assets/attack-samples.png" width="600" alt="Screenshot of the Github repository">

-In the same repo, I downloaded the `UACME_59_Sysmon.evtx`, a small sample of events indicating the logs generated when the Windows User Account Control (UAC) bypass tool [UACME](https://github.com/hfiref0x/UACME) for privilege escalation.
+In the same repo, I downloaded the `UACME_59_Sysmon.evtx`, a small sample of events indicating the logs generated when the [Windows User Account Control (UAC)](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/user-account-control/) bypass tool [UACME](https://github.com/hfiref0x/UACME) for privilege escalation.

 <img src="/assets/uacme.png" width="600" alt="Screenshot of the file from Github repository">